clausehound/clausehound-blog/content/blog/blog-bite-what-are-the-requirements-for-incorporation-in-panama/index.md

 ---
-title: "Jurisdiction Shopping - What are the requirements for incorporation in Panama?"
+title: "What are the requirements for incorporation in Panama?"
 author: alina@clausehound.com
-tags: ["Articles of Incorporation","Mondaq","Learn","Panama"]
+tags: ["Jurisdiction Shopping","Mondaq","Learn","Panama"]
 date: 2014-06-26 00:00:00
 description: "This article posted on our partner site Mondaq.com illustrates the requirement of a corporation in Panama.
 It states that the company name must end in Corp, Inc, or Ltd, it can be owned by only one p..."
 ---